bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

  End date of the period to be analyzed

 **Start reference period**
- Start day of period where analogue days will be picked
+ Start date of period where analogue days will be picked

 **End reference period**
- End day of period where analogue days will be picked
+ End date of period where analogue days will be picked

 **Nr of analogues**
  Number of analogues to be detected and written out as results.
 They are ordered with increasing distance from the original pressure pattern.

 **Seasonal window**
- Number of days defining the calendar proximity, i.e. the time window around the given date in all years except the year of the given day.
+ Number of days defining the calendar proximity, i.e., the time window around the given date in all years except the year of the given day.

 **normalisation**
- Pressure values can be normalized (substraction of average value over the whole period).
+ Pressure values can be normalized (subtraction of average value over the whole period).
 Possible options are:

  * None
     No normalisation